-The process for taking shotguns to Argentina has become more difficult and we strongly suggest hunters plan to use one of the lodge's very fine semi-automatics (Beretta and Benelli) or over/unders (Beretta).
-Of course the lodge provides backups and cleans all guns after each outing.
+The process for taking shotguns to Argentina has become more difficult and we strongly suggest hunters plan to use one of the lodge's very fine semi-automatic Beretta shotguns.
+Of course, the lodge provides backups and cleans all guns after each outing.
 Hunters taking guns will encounter lengthy delays at Customs in Argentina and will have to secure Consular permits (for semi-autos) from regional Argentine Consulates in the U.S., which can be a time-consuming process.